TheArjunAgarwal/sem3-notes/agth.typ

 Notice, the algorithm runs in $O(m + n)$ time.

-== Stratigic Concerns
+== Strategic Concerns
-Notice, our algo is not stratergyproof!
+Notice, our algo is not strategyproof!
 #example(title:"Perfect Matching is not Strategyproof")[
 Consider the true preferences
 $